gipfeli-io/documentation/docs/setup.md

 Currently, there is no dockerized configuration for local development.
 Instead, you have to clone both the [gipfeli.io API](https://github.com/gipfeli-io/gipfeli-api) as well as the [gipfeli.io frontend](https://github.com/gipfeli-io/gipfeli-frontend) and run both processes manually.
-If you want to contribute to the documentation, use the [documentation](https://github.com/gipfeli-io/documentation) repository.
 For more information on how to set up the project, please refer to the sections below.

 ### Prerequisites